Image source:

 Dairy Cattle and Milk Production

-In the most recent year, Georgia reported approximately 195,000 dairy cattle.
-This substantial figure highlights Georgia's commitment to developing its dairy sector despite challenges such as pasture limitations and the need for modernization in farming practices.
+As of the most recent year, Georgia has reported approximately 195,000 dairy cattle.
+This substantial number underscores Georgia\'s commitment to advancing its dairy sector despite challenges such as pasture limitations and the need for modernization in farming practices.
+The milk production volume in Georgia stands at approximately 600 million liters per year, indicating a stable dairy farming environment focusing on meeting local demand and increasing export possibilities.

 Milk Processing and Cheese Production

-The milk processing volume in Georgia is around 400 million liters annually, showcasing the country's efforts to enhance value addition in the dairy chain.
-Key dairy processors are working towards expanding their product range and quality to meet international standards.
+In Georgia, the milk processing volume is around 400 million liters annually.
+This reflects the country\'s efforts to enhance value addition within the dairy chain.
+Key dairy processors in Georgia are working to expand their product range and improve quality to meet international standards.
+Annually, Georgia produces about 20,000 metric tons of cheese, with traditional varieties such as Imeretian and Sulguni being popular products in the market.

 Milk Powder and Whey Production